bgottschling/Project-Tome/README.md

 - Then it would prompt the user for the characters Name which will be used to call a Setter method for the character.

 - Prompts again for the size specifications(Tiny, Small, Medium, Large, Extra Large) which will also call a setter.
- - Dependening on Race, size choices will be limited via some conditional flow.
+  **Note: Dependening on Race, size choices will be limited via some conditional flow.

 - Base attribute stats at 10 and gives stat points for allocation with a hard cap at 20 which call setters for each input provided.
- - May be tricky to implement in a console application.
+  **Note: May be tricky to implement in a console application.
 It would be cool to find out how to do this.

 - Then calls the character object methods for abilities to test.
- - Is there a better way than sticking everything in Main?
+  **Note: Is there a better way than sticking everything in Main?

 ## Summary of Concerns

-Would it be better to create a Character Creation class which will be instantiated in main to call a user creation method which prompts the user for input to create the character object and then prompts for inputs to set the character info.
+Would it be better to create a Character Creation class which will be instantiated in main to call a user creation method which prompts the user for input to create the character object and then prompts for inputs to set the character info?

 Are there any current UI frameworks that I can use to prompt input instead of the Console?

 I have interest in transforming this into a API later to store values into a database.
 This is so that I can create a Web Application to work with these methods.

-Thank you for any feedback.